I’m an optimist by nature.

 But we have to be realistic.

 Not all technology companies are great investments.
 In fact, even great technology companies can be bad investments.
-And I’ve predicted we’re on the verge of a “splintering” in the market.
+And I predict we’re on the verge of a “splintering” in the market.

-This splintering will send a small segment of the tech world – one that was largely ignored until the pandemic – much higher.
+More importantly, this splintering will send a small segment of the tech world much higher.

 The pandemic pulled forward some tech trends by 5–10 years.
 For example, we’ve been talking about teleworking for the last 20 years.
 But what happened?